P233/emmet2-mode/README.md

 ## Installation

 Emmet2-mode is built on top of the [deno-bridge](https://github.com/manateelazycat/deno-bridge); therefore, you will need to install [Deno](https://deno.land/) and deno-bridge as dependencies.
+As of now, Deno 2.0 or higher is required.

 To install Deno, follow the instructions provided in the [official documentation](https://deno.land/manual/getting_started/installation).